agn453/UNZIP-CPM-Z80/README.md

 I've incorporated Martin's fixes into a new sourcefile *UNZIP151.Z80* and also updated the original sourcecode for Version 1.2 into a renamed file *UNZIP121.Z80*

+I've also updated the Z-system Version 1.8 into a renamed source file *UNZIP181.Z80* and rebuilt the corresponding .COM file using the Z-system libraries extracted from LIBS45A.LBR and ZSLIB36.LBR

 For a discussion of the fixes - please refer to the following postings at the Google Groups archive of the comp.os.cpm newsgroup -